Nice3point/RevitToolkit/Readme.md

 }
 ```

+**ExternalApplication** contains the logic for resolving dependencies.
+Now you may not encounter a FileNotFoundException.
+Dependencies are searched in the plugin folder.

+Starting with Revit 2025, ExternalApplication uses **AssemblyLoadContext** to isolate dependencies.
+This feature allows plugins to run in a separate, isolated context, ensuring independent operation and preventing conflicts from incompatible library versions

 ### External DB application

 The **ExternalDBApplication** class contains an implementation for `IExternalDBApplication`.

-**ExternalDBApplication** contains the logic for resolving dependencies.
-Now you may not encounter a FileNotFoundException.
-Dependencies are searched in the plugin folder.

 ```c#
 public class Application : ExternalDBApplication